OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/BCA Product Data Model.md

 * **Electronic:** Auto credit, Bill payment, Debit card payment, Direct debit, Standing Order
 * **Branch/Other:** Pay in (Counter), Deposit (Cheque), Issue (Cheque), Withdrawal (Counter), Cash In, Cash Out (Counter), Cash Out (ATM)
 * However, our analysis is that the basket of fees is a weighted average provided as a one-off activity and it would be difficult for the banks to supply fees/charges for these business activities in a real time API.
 This is due to banks charging fees at different levels of granularity today and fee standardisation being required.
 Although comparative pricing is highlighted as a key driver of the Open Banking initiative, without fee standardisation, the complexity of comparing fees is likely to deter customers from considering switching.
-* **We conclude, that as with PCA, the periodic fee is the most common �Other� fee and charge that BCA price comparison websites provide today.**
+* **We conclude, that as with BCA, the periodic fee is the most common "Other" fee and charge that BCA price comparison websites provide today.**
 * Banks will provide the Open Data Product ID.
-* In addition to the �Open Data Product ID� link, we should focus on fields that are provided by price comparison websites today.
-Although overdraft rates are typically marked as �Negotiable� on PCWs, we feel that it would be useful to provide information about the actual overdraft rate(s) that the accountholder is on, even if this cannot easily be used for comparison with other products.
+* In addition to the "Open Data Product ID" link, we should focus on fields that are provided by price comparison websites today.
+Although overdraft rates are typically marked as "Negotiable" on PCWs, we feel that it would be useful to provide information about the actual overdraft rate(s) that the accountholder is on, even if this cannot easily be used for comparison with other products.
 * The sections which are most useful for price comparison for Fee-free periods, Credit Interest and certain section of eligibilities where other fee charges are dependent on them and periodic fee(s) .
 * BCA Marketing state information is not required.
 * Eligibility criteria met when BCA was sold is unlikely to be reliable.
 Hence eligibility criteria information is optional.